Injeevskaya/SpriteCloudUI/README.md

 ## Test Reporting

 ### HTML Test Reports
-1. Test reports are located in the `playwright-report` directory of the project.
-2. To view the HTML report, run:
+1. Test report are located in the `playwright-report` directory of the project.
+(In case of local setup) To view the HTML report, run in CLI:

    ```bash
    npx playwright show-report
    ```
+2. GitHub Actions report:
+- ctrf report is attached as the **test summary**
+- html report is attached as the **Artifacts**

 ### GitHub Actions Workflow
 - Test execution results can also be found in the GitHub Actions workflow page:
   [GitHub Workflow Page](https://github.com/Injeevskaya/SpriteCloudUI/actions/workflows/playwright.yml)

----

-## What is CTRF?

-**CTRF** (Common Test Reporting Format) is a universal JSON test report schema designed to address the lack of a standardized format for JSON test reports.

 ---